hellojebus/go-mux-jwt-boilerplate/README.md

 * Show Users `GET /users`
 * Show User `GET /users/{userId}`
-* Add User `POST /users`
+* Create User `POST /users`
 * User Login `POST /users/login`
 * Delete User `DELETE /users/{userId}`

 Several routes are protected and require JWT tokens, which can be generated using the login route.
-You will need to create a user by sending a post request to the addUser route.
+You will need to create a user by sending a post request to the createUser route.

 ## Configuration